samueljseay/snowpack-custom-headers/README.md

           "Cross-Origin-Opener-Policy": "same-origin",
           "Cross-Origin-Embedder-Policy": "require-corp",
         },
-        // this is the default port, but you can configure this.
-The hostname and protocol are determined by Snowpack's config
+        // This is the default port, but you can configure this.
+        // The hostname and protocol are determined by Snowpack's config.
         port: 9001
       },
     ],